 Financial aid refunds can provide much-needed monetary cushions to get students through college.
 But just like choosing a college, a major and practically every other component of higher education, it shouldn't be taken lightly.
 Loans must eventually be repaid, and unearned awards aren't treated as free cash.

-For more information on planning and saving for college, check out the links on the next page.
+For more information on planning and saving for college, check out the links below.

 Related HowStuffWorks Articles